senecajs/seneca-in-practice/problems/client/problem.md

 (...)
 ```

-Test it using `seneca-in-practice verify mysolution`
+Verify it using `seneca-in-practice verify mysolution,js`